Faculty Innovations in Diversity and Academic Excellence Grant

 - Travel costs are allowable for bringing in speakers/experts to the campus.
 However, faculty, staff, student travel to conferences or events is not allowable.

 Completed proposals should be submitted electronically to the Office of Institutional Diversity and Inclusion via the following email address: firstname.lastname@example.org.

 For this cycle, OIDI expects to fund between 2 and 6 awards.

 Questions can be directed to Audrey Grace, Assistant Director of Diversity & Inclusion at firstname.lastname@example.org.

 In collaboration with the Provost and the Vice Provost for Academic Affairs, the Vice Provost for Institutional Diversity and Inclusion will appoint a review committee of faculty and officers of administration chaired by a faculty member who has been named by the Provost.

 The majority of the committee are faculty members.
 Reviewers independently critique each proposal according to the criteria below and provide comments regarding the major strengths and weaknesses of each proposal.
 Final decisions on funding are made and announced by the Vice Provost for Office of Institutional Diversity and Inclusion in consultation with the Provost and Vice Provost for Academic Affairs.

 Program Guidance and Administrative Support is provided by Office of Institutional Diversity and Inclusion.
-Contact Jamie Bergeron, Manager of Diversity and Inclusion at firstname.lastname@example.org or email@example.com with questions.
+Contact Audrey Grace, Assistant Director of Diversity & Inclusion at email@example.com or firstname.lastname@example.org with questions.

 Significance/Innovation: Does the proposed project address an important area of challenge in the unit?
 If supported, would the proposed project substantially impact the diversity profile of unit and the university?
 If successful, to what extent could the strategies be useful to other units’ efforts?